sonic-net/SONiC/doc/mgmt/SONiC_PIM-SSM_MgmtFramework_HLD.md

 The following table shows the extensions (shown as addition) and attributes marked as "not supported" (shown as removed) in the Openconfig yang model.
 The attributes are marked as not supported due to multiple reasons either due to lack of support in FRR or not scoped for current release.
 More attributes will be added in future releases based on the deployment requirements.

+Notations followed in below OC-yang section:
+* "+" below indicates, those are the new extensions added to existing OC-yang
+* "-" below indicates, those are the yang attributes that will be marked as not-supported
+* If both "+" & "-" is not present, then those are the existing OC-yang attributes from community

 ```diff
 PIM-SSM (IPv4) Configuration Openconfig Model:
 ==============================================